alexmcpherson/alexmcpherson.github.io/_posts/2015-04-25-hard-thing-about-hard-things-review.md

 - People looking for startup war stories from the early 2000's
 - Connoisseurs of hip hop/MBA crossover fiction
-- Early career CEOs or managers looking for a more aggressive/liberal perspective on startup mechanics
+- Early career CEOs or managers looking for a more aggressive  perspective on startup mechanics

 ###Non-comprehensive interesting bullet points